-- 1) An oral or written reprimand (presented to the student); - 2) An assignment to repeat the work, to be graded on its merits; or, - 3) A filing of an Academic Misconduct Warning reporting the incident to the respective program Dean; - A copy of the Academic Misconduct Warning will be placed in the student's academic file. - If another Academic Misconduct Warning is filed during the student's course of study, s/he will be dismissed from the program.
+- 1) An oral or written reprimand (presented to the student); - 2) An assignment to repeat the work, to be graded on its merits; or, - 3) A filing of an Academic Misconduct Warning reporting the incident to the Chief Academic Officer - o A copy of the Academic Misconduct Warning will be placed in the student's academic file. - o If another Academic Misconduct Warning is filed during the student's course of study, s/he will be dismissed from the program.